jaxon-php/jaxon-website/pages/02.features/02.additions/02.version2/_jquery/features-block.en.md

     link: /docs/advanced/jquery.html
 ---

-Each function provided by the `Jaxon\Response\Response` class to set the content or the layout of a webpage performs an action on a single element, identified by its `id` attribute.
+Each function provided by the `Response` class to set the content or the layout of a webpage performs an action on a single element, identified by its `id` attribute.

-The JQuery PHP API allows the developer to use the same selectors as the jQuery library, and therefore can apply a fonction simultaneously to multiple elements in a webpage, selected using various criteria.
+The jQuery PHP API allows to use the same selectors as the jQuery javascript library, and therefore can apply a fonction simultaneously to multiple elements in a webpage, selected using various criteria.